Matthias Erzberger: Signing the Armistice

-On 3 October 1918, Erzberger entered the government of Prince Maximilian von Baden as a Secretary of State without a specified portfolio.
-On 6 November 1918, a reluctant Erzberger was sent to negotiate with the Allies in the Forest of Compiègne.
-Prince Maximilian supposed that Erzberger, as a Catholic civilian, would be more acceptable to the allies than a Prussian military officer; in addition, he believed that Erzberger's reputation as a man of peace was unassailable.
+On 3 October 1918, Erzberger entered the government of Prince Maximilian von Baden as a state secretary (equivalent to a minister) without a specified portfolio.
+On 6 November 1918, a reluctant Erzberger was appointed chairman of the Armistice Commission sent to negotiate with the Allies in the Forest of Compiègne.
+Prince Max supposed that Erzberger, as a Catholic civilian, would be more acceptable to the allies than a Prussian military officer; in addition, he believed that Erzberger's reputation as a man of peace was unassailable.

 Against hopes that Erzberger would be able to obtain better conditions from the Allies, Marshal Ferdinand Foch, the chief Allied negotiator, was unwilling to make any concessions, with the exception of a slight extension of the time allotted to the German army to withdraw.
 Erzberger was unsure whether he should hold out for further changes in Germany's favour.
 On 10 November, Paul von Hindenburg himself telegraphed back that the armistice should be signed, with or without modifications, and a while later the new Chancellor, the Social Democrat Friedrich Ebert, telegraphed Erzberger to authorize him to sign.

-As the head of the German delegation, he signed the armistice ending World War I at Compiègne on 11 November 1918 with the French representative, Marshal Foch.
+As the head of the German delegation, he signed the armistice ending World War I at Compiègne on 11 November 1918 with Foch.
 He made a short speech on the occasion, protesting the harshness of the terms, and concluded by saying that "a nation of seventy millions can suffer, but it cannot die."
 Foch ignored Erzberger's attempt to shake his hand and is said to have replied, "Très bien" ("very well").